- Describe the importance of maintaining hygienic conditions in restrooms and changing areas and of following correct diaper and toileting procedures.

-- Can sit on the toilet and can feel and understand the sense of elimination
+- Can sit on the toilet, to feel/understand the sense of elimination

-- Shows discomfort over wet or soiled diaper
+- Shows discomfort over their wet or soiled diaper

 - Shows some interest in going to the potty and being more autonomous

-- Is able to pull down and pull up his or her own pants
+- Is able to pull down and pull up their own pants

 Readiness for Children with Special Needs

 When children have developmental delays or disabilities, they may potty train much later than typically developing children.
-You should work with the child’s family and other resources, such as intervention specialists, to ensure the most inclusive practices when it comes to potty training strategies, timing, and readiness factors.
+Placement in a classroom should not only be contingent on potty training; development in other areas should also be considered so that the child has the best placement in the least-restrictive environment.
+Work with the child's family and use other resources such as intervention specialists to ensure the most inclusive practices when it comes to potty training strategies, timing, and readiness factors.
 For more information on inclusive practices and toileting training for children with special needs, visit: https://www.healthychildren.org/English/ages-stages/toddler/toilet-training/Pages/Toilet-Training-Children-with-Special-Needs.aspx

 The Importance of Documentation

-Recording when young children, especially infants and toddlers are diapered or when they use the bathroom is important information to both you and their families.
-Changes in these bodily functions of babies can be an indication that something is wrong and needs to be addressed.
-For toddlers, documentation can help you identify patterns that can assist with potty training.
-It is important to document diapering and toileting records immediately for each child, after you’ve washed your hands.
-If you put off documentation, something will likely come up and you will have to rely on your memory rather than having recorded it accurately.
+Recording when infants and toddlers are diapered or when they use the bathroom is important information for both you and their families.
+In babies, changes in these bodily functions can be an indication that something is wrong and needs to be addressed.
+For toddlers, documentation can identify patterns that can help with potty training.
+It is important to document diapering and toileting records immediately for each child, after you've washed your hands.
+If you put off documentation, something will likely come up and you will have to rely on your memory rather than recording it accurately.

 Diapering and Toileting Is a Time for Learning

-Diapering and toileting is an opportunity to engage in nurturing interactions that support all the domains of development; it is so much more than taking care of a child’s physical needs.
-While diapering and toileting, young children:
+Diapering and toileting is an opportunity to engage in nurturing interactions that support all domains of development; it is so much more than taking care of a child's physical needs.
+While diapering and toileting, infants and toddlers:

 - Acquire language and communication skills through listening and verbalizing (cooing, babbling, talking) with you during routine care.